bloominstituteoftechnology/Relational-Databases/README.md

 ### Windows

+Reports are that one of the easiest installs is with [chocolatey](https://chocolatey.org/packages/postgresql).
+Might want to try that first.

-You can [download a Windows
-installer](https://www.postgresql.org/download/windows/) from the
+You can also [download a Windows installer](https://www.postgresql.org/download/windows/) from the official site.
-official site.